 About Us

-The GES Investment Fund exists to support and fund community wants, needs and aspirations that focus on the inequalities in the surrounding neighborhoods of Globeville, Elyria, and Swansea.
+The GES Investment Fund exists to redistribute power and resources by funding community-led programs and projects that disrupt inequity and foster generational well-being in Globeville, Elyria, and Swansea.

 Frequently Asked Questions